victordeman/sql-presentation/README.md

 ## Overview

-The presentation is split into five slides, each in a separate HTML file, with a modern vertical navigation bar on the right side for easy access.
+The presentation is split into six slides, each in a separate HTML file, with a modern vertical navigation bar on the right side for easy access.
 The content is styled using [TailwindCSS](https://tailwindcss.com/) and [Feather Icons](https://feathericons.com/) for a responsive, visually appealing design.

 ### Brief History of SQL
 SQL was developed in the 1970s by IBM researchers Raymond Boyce and Donald Chamberlin, based on Edgar F. Codd’s relational database model.
 Initially called SEQUEL (Structured English Query Language), it was designed for querying IBM’s System R database.
 Standardized in 1986 by ANSI, SQL evolved into a universal language for relational databases, widely adopted across industries for its simplicity and power in managing and analyzing data.